Our mission: Bringing Hope and Healing

-Our answer: hospital ships
+Our response: Hospital ships

-Our action is based on two priorities:
+Our humanitarian mission is built on two main pillars:

 Our programs

-Mercy Ships increases access to healthcare around the world.
 Working with qualified local and international partners, Mercy Ships programs offer global support to developing countries, seeking to make healthcare accessible to all.

 Dental / Oral health